gadianton/so4t_bulk_tag_assignment/README.md

 > WARNING: As currently designed, this will assign the given tag to ALL existing questions.
 If a subset of questions is desired, feel free modify the script to accept a list of questions or question IDs.

+If you have any questions that are already at the max amount of allowable tags (i.e. 5), this script will be unable to add additional tags to those questions.
+Upon completion of the script, any such questions will be listed in a file titled `questions_with_max_tags.json`, located in the same working directory from which you ran the script.

 ## Support, security, and legal
 Disclaimer: the creator of this project works at Stack Overflow, but it is a labor of love that comes with no formal support from Stack Overflow.